atrievel/atrievel/README.md

 ## I'm a Developer with a Passion for the Cloud 🌩
 - 🔭 I’m currently working on
-    - Finishing my website
-    - Re-working my NHL API
+    - Just learning
 - 🌱 I’m currently learning
-    - GraphQL
+    -
-- 🥅 2020 Goals:
+- 🥅 2021 Goals:
-    - Contribute more to Open Source projects
-    - Learn Docker ✔
-    - Explore Flutter 🐦 and Deno 🦕 ✔
+    - Continue learning Flutter 🐦
-    - Learn GraphQL
-    - Learn messaging service (RabbitMQ, Kafka, Pulsar)
+        - Focus more on iOS development
+    - Revist React (or maybe take a look at Vue?)
-    - Continue acquiring ☁ knowledge
+    - Gain in-depth knowledge of gRPC

 ### Connect with me: